 Technology-based automation is entering into many facets of our day-to-day life.
 For example, from driverless cars to the wifi-enabled expresso coffee maker in our office.
 The latest Safety Calculations for Earthing/grounding design is no different.

 EN 50522 – Earthing above 1kV recognises the scale, extent and complexity of Earthing safety calculations exceed what most reasonable engineers would attempt by manual calculation.
 And any manual calculation involves using simplified equations (at best) which can lead to inaccurate scenario safety calculation and therefore insufficient design with all the consequences (risk) mentioned above.

-The most recent updates in the standards, recognises the advances in FEA (finite element analysis) software tools and their contribution to a better-understood and safer world.
-FEA tools run by competent engineers, like CDEGS allow vast amounts of data to be processed in safety computations, which, without a limitless reserve of cash, in many cases were previously un-studiable.
+The most recent updates in the standards recognise the advances in FEA (finite element analysis) software tools and their contribution to a better-understood and a safer world.
+FEA tools run by competent engineers, like CDEGS, allow vast amounts of data to be processed in safety computations, which, without a limitless reserve of cash, in many cases were previously un-studiedly.

-Cautionary note – Bill Gates (founder of Microsoft) better understood that Technology was not going to be the ‘silver bullet’ to all our problems, when he said:
+A Cautionary note – Bill Gates (founder of Microsoft) better understood that Technology was not going to be the ‘silver bullet’ to all our problems when he said: